The dirty money game

 Since most tools designed for Cryptolocker do not work with this variant, prevention is the best form of defense.
 Malware writers are always busy looking into all possible nooks and crannies to disrupt security and make money, but an up to date antivirus and regular backups can ensure that you do not become a part of their dirty game.

-Experience effortless next-gen technology.
-Start Free TrialKeep those shields up and have a nice (ransomware-free) day!
+Robust and proven endpoint security solution for organizations of all sizes.
+Start free trialKeep those shields up and have a nice (ransomware-free) day!